-An Integrated Transport Assessment by Novo Group (Oct 2020) shows how the development of the Site will not undermine the safe and efficient operation of the District's roads and pathways.
-The proposed ODP (Appendix 1) shows a preferred roading layout including linkages, points of connection to the existing roads, and indicative internal access and roading.
-This provides a comprehensive network to ensure the Site is integrated internally, and with the surrounding environment.
+The development of the Site will not undermine the safe and efficient operation of the District's roads and pathways.
+The proposed ODP shows a preferred roading layout including linkages, points of connection to the existing roads, and indicative internal access and roading.